El salvador Country Commercial Guide

 Franchising

 El Salvador is a small and competitive market; overall, there are no significant challenges for U.S. franchise firms.
-About 100 local companies are operating under international franchise business models.
-U.S. companies dominate with 75% market share, and investment varies from low-cost operations to larger investments, such as hotels.
+Additionally, the country’s proximity to regional markets offers a valuable opportunity for scalable expansion.
+Currently, more than 50 U.S. franchise brands operate in El Salvador, with investments ranging from low-cost models to larger-scale ventures such as hotels.

-U.S. franchise systems operate successfully in many segments, including hotels, car rentals, accounting, fitness, mailing and shipping, real estate, training, credit cards, and travel.
+U.S. franchise systems operate successfully in many segments, including hotels, car rentals, accounting, fitness, mailing and shipping, real estate, credit cards, and travel.
 Fast-food franchises and casual dining restaurants have been the most successful, including Starbucks, Taco Bell, Domino’s, Denny’s, Olive Garden, Panda Express, Pizza Hut, and KFC.
+New U.S. franchises such as Teriyaki Madness (May 2025) and Jimmy John’s (September 2024) [EH9.1][KD9.2][EH9.3]also entered the Salvadoran market, expanding the variety and options available to consumers.

-No specific law or government agency regulates franchise operations or contracts in El Salvador.
-CAFTA-DR enhanced protection for U.S. brands and trademarks, removed technical barriers for U.S. exports and provided alternative dispute resolutions for U.S. companies doing business in El Salvador.
+There is no specific law or government agency regulating franchise operations or contracts in El Salvador.
+CAFTA-DR enhanced protection for U.S. brands and trademarks, removed technical barriers for U.S. exports, and provided alternative dispute resolutions for U.S. companies doing business in El Salvador.

 Trademark laws meet international standards to protect trademarks and distinctive signs.
-To get complete protection, the trademarks must be registered at the Intellectual Property Registry at the National Registry Center.
+For complete protection, trademarks must be registered with the Salvadoran Institute of Intellectual Property.

-A highly publicized court case between a prominent U.S. franchisor and its former franchisee suggests that enforcement of franchise contracts in the courts can be difficult.
-Consequently, we urge franchisors to develop their business plan based on careful analysis of the business bona fides of their potential franchisees.
+A highly publicized court case between a prominent U.S. franchisor and its former franchisee suggests enforcing franchise contracts in court can be a challenging process.
+Consequently, the Commercial Section urges franchisors to develop their business plan based on careful analysis of the business bona fides of their potential franchisees.

 Direct Marketing

 In El Salvador, direct marketing is still used.
-Companies use catalogs, flyers and mailers, and other modes of communication.
+Companies use catalogs, flyers, and mailers, and other modes of communication.
 Most often, a marketing advertisement is inserted in Salvadoran newspapers or magazines.
 When companies hire advertising or marketing services, it usually includes a special report on TV news or in newspapers.
 Marketing services can also contract with local utility companies to put advertisements on utility bills.
-Distributing flyers at busy street corners and parking lots is also common.
+Distributing flyers at busy street corners and parking lots is also a common practice.
 Wireless telecommunication companies and the financial sector aggressively use marketing through call centers, particularly banks and credit card companies.

 Joint Ventures/Licensing

 Joint ventures involving U.S. and Salvadoran companies must be legally established in a contract signed by both parties.
-Foreign investments must be incorporated in El Salvador to operate, whether a joint venture, direct investment, partnership, branch, or subsidiary.
-Once incorporated and duly registered, the investment enjoys national treatment.
+Foreign investments must be incorporated in El Salvador to operate, whether in the form of a joint venture, direct investment, partnership, branch, or subsidiary.
+Once incorporated and duly registered, the investment is entitled to national treatment.

-The Law for Trademarks and Other Distinctive Signs includes licensing and raises protections for trademarks and distinctive signs to internationally accepted standards.
-This law also obliges national and foreign firms to register in the Commerce Registry and the Intellectual Property Registry.
-To have the exclusive right to use commercial names and trademarks, any expression, and/or advertising sign, including patents and industrial designs, a lawyer or legal representative must register the trademark at Centro Nacional de Registros.
+Intellectual Property Law includes licensing and raises protections for trademarks and distinctive signs to internationally accepted standards.
+This law also obliges national and foreign firms to register in the Commerce Registry and the Salvadoran Institute of Intellectual Property (ISPI).
+To have the exclusive right to use commercial names and trademarks, any expression, and/or advertising sign, including patents and industrial designs, a lawyer or legal representative must register the trademark at the Salvadoran Institute of Intellectual Property (ISPI).

 Express Delivery

 U.S. express delivery companies (FedEx, Transexpress, UPS) operate in the country, with daily arrivals and departures to and from El Salvador.
-DHL is also present in the market and there are local express delivery companies like Pagadito and Cargo Expreso.
-Though couriers try to meet their service standards, customs procedures for express shipments are burdensome, which delays the release of goods and documents.
-El Salvador does not have set a de minimis amount, but in 2021 approved the Law to Promote Non-Commercial Online Purchases that creates an exception to the import tariffs for online purchases under $300, however the VAT tax of 13% is still applicable.
+DHL is also present in the market, and there are local express delivery companies, such as C807 Express and Cargo Expreso.
+Although couriers strive to meet their service standards, customs procedures for express shipments can be burdensome.
+El Salvador has not established a de minimis amount; however, in 2021, it approved the Law to Promote Non-Commercial Online Purchases, which creates an exception to import tariffs for online purchases under USD 300.
+Nevertheless, the 13% VAT remains applicable.

 Due Diligence